Polishko/On-Whisker-Holidays/README.md

 - **Private Part**: Authenticated users can change their avatars.
 They can also add comments about a hotel, rate a hotel, and edit or delete their own comments.
 Users are allowed to rate each hotel only once.

-## The Back-End
+## 🖥️ Back-End

 The back-end uses JSON Server as a mock API, and the JSON Server Auth extension is used for authentication purposes.
 JSON Server Auth provides a simple way to add JWT-based authentication to JSON Server.
 In this project, authentication is handled through the `POST /register` and `POST /login` routes.
 Both user login and editing data (sending PUT requests) require a valid token, which is included in the headers of authenticated requests.
 JSON Server Auth also provides guarded routes, such as the `/664/*` route, which restricts access based on the user's role.
 For more details, please check the [npm documentation](https://www.npmjs.com/package/json-server-auth).

 In the application, users create records (comments) and interact with the REST API.
 They can edit and delete their own comments, rate hotels, and the authentication ensures that these actions are secure and tied to the logged-in user's account.

-## Services and External APIs
+## 🌐 Services and External APIs
 This project uses the flagcdn.com service, which hosts flag images, for the conversion of country code symbols to flags.
 The Open-Meteo API is used to fetch real-time weather data based on latitude and longitude.

-## Error Handling and Data Validation
+## ❗ Error Handling and ✅ Data Validation

 - **React Hook Form Validation**: `react-hook-form` is used for validating the login and registration forms, ensuring that user inputs meet the required criteria before submission.
 - **Custom Validation**: Custom validation logic is implemented for actions like adding, editing, and deleting comments.
 This includes limiting the number of characters in comments, warning users if the comment has not changed, alerting if an avatar is not selected or changed, and validating password entries.
 - **Error Handling**: `try-catch` blocks are utilized throughout the application to handle errors gracefully, providing feedback to the user when something goes wrong.

-## Some Other Main Functionalities and Implementation of Programming Concepts
+## ✨ Some Main Functionalities and Implementation of Programming Concepts

 - **State Management with Context API and Redux**: The application uses the Context API (AuthContext, UsersContext, HotelsContext, CommentsContext, and RatingsContext) in combination with 'useReducer' to manage general state, particularly for handling data affected by REST requests.
 These contexts help manage authentication status (e.g., isAuthenticated), error handling during requests, and data collection.

   - **RatingContext**: Specifically, RatingContext was implemented as a separate collection to handle hotel ratings.
 This decision was made because JSON Server Auth requires a password for editing data.
 Implementing hotel ratings as part of the hotel information would require users to enter their password each time they rate a hotel, which would not provide a good user experience.
 By using a separate collection, ratings can be managed independently without requiring frequent password entries.

-## Testing
+## 🧪 Testing
 This project includes basic tests for simple components to ensure accurate rendering behavior based on props, children, and routing.
 The tests cover:

 Component Rendering: Verifying that components render the correct content based on the props provided.